the blog

 In short, ask yourself if this is something you really want to do or if it feels like a must-do.
 If it's truly your desire, notice when you have the energy for these tasks and give batching a try.
 It doesn't need to be a lot; even one or two things done in advance can make a difference.
 Then, think about pre-scheduling or automating those tasks so they're off your mind.
 Knowing where you're not consistent can help you better align your art business.

-Receive an email whenever I publish a new blog post discussing introvert-friendly tips, advice, and resources for growing your art business.
+Get email notifications whenever I publish a new blog post discussing introvert-friendly tips and resources for growing your art business.